LLNL/Umpire/docs/sphinx/tutorial/allocators.rst

    :end-before: _sphinx_tag_tut_getAllocator_end
    :language: C++

-This "add-on" allocator will also be built with the same memory resource.
+This new allocator will also be built with the same memory resource.
 More information on memory resources is provided in the next section.
 Additionally, once you have an :class:`umpire::Allocator` you can use it to allocate and deallocate memory: